snsolomar/FlexBoxDemo/README.md

 # 3 - Flexible Lengths:

 - fr (fractional units): This unit is used with CSS Grid to represent a fraction of the available space.

+# Flex-grow: 1;
+- Allows the item to grow if there is enough space to do so

+# Flex-Shrink
+- flex-shrink: 0; will prevent the item from shrinking when the container is collasped
+- flex-shrinks above 0 will cause the item to shrink to a given size, depending on the value, when the container is collasped

+# Flex-Basis:
+- Overrides the width of an item

+# Align-Self:
+- This is used when you want to adjust placement to a single item inside of a container